ravindrapv/IPL/README.md

 ## How to Access Data Visualization

+0.Clone the Git repository to your local machine and navigate to the project's directory git checkout webapp-2.
 1. Navigate to the `src/server/public` directory in your project.

 2. In this directory, you will find an `index.html` file.